 After five Tetanus injections individuals usually have immunity.
-Anyone who has not been previously immunised against Polio should have a basic course.
 All young adult women should have been immunised against rubella.

 We recommend that you protect your children by having them immunised against the following infections: DIPHTHERIA, TETANUS, WHOOPING COUGH, POLIO, MEASLES, MUMPS and RUBELLA, Haemophilus Influenzae (HIB), MENINGITIS C and PNEUMOCOCCAL.
 Only rarely and in special circumstances should these immunisations be omitted.
 Our Doctors, Practice Nurses and Health Visitors will be pleased to advise.